This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

-- various shapes and sizes of dried pasta
+– Various shapes and sizes of dry pasta

-1. If you will use spray paint, skip this step and move on to step 2.
-If you will use craft paint applied with a brush, start by painting the cone in the color you want your tree to be.
+If you use craft paint applied with a brush, start by painting the cone in the color you want your tree to be.
 Let dry.

 No worries if you see small bits of glue in between the pasta at this point.